johann-solo/oliveandmango.github.io/site/content/blog/2017-12-14-dark-and-rich-vegan-chocolate-hazelnut-tart.md

 1. Prepare a double broiler (metal bowl set over simmering water) to melt your chocolate chips along with the liqueur and vanilla extract.
 Stir continuously until chocolate is melted and smooth.
 Remove from heat and set aside.

-1. Place your tofu, maple syrup along with the chocolate mixture in a food processor or high speed blender and process until smooth for approx 1 minutes.
+1. Place your tofu, maple syrup along with the chocolate mixture in a food processor or high speed blender and process until smooth for approx 1 minute.

 1. Pour the filling into the tart crust and smooth with a metal spatula.